k00mi/gitaly/design/README.md

 ![Bulkheads architecture](design/img/03-low-stress-single-point.png)

-This design will allow us to start walking in the direction of removing git access from the application, but let's keep moving too how it would look like.
+This design will allow us to start walking in the direction of removing git access from the application, but let's keep moving to see how it would look like.

 ### Stage two: specialization for performance